-Supporters at the ceremonial bill signing included The Honorable Brooke Reid, who serves on the Board of Directors of Women in Training, Inc.; Senator Minority Leader Sen. Bobby Singleton; Sen. Linda Coleman-Madison; State Rep. Laura Hall; State Rep. Rod Scott; Rep. Danny Garrett; Rep. Hollis' husband, Aaron Jefferson; Alabama Appleseed Policy Director Akiesha Anderson; Breanna and Brooke's loving supporter Melba Richardson, who is the retired Head of School at Saint James School; Sandra Whatley-Washington of Jack and Jill Associates of Montgomery; Jill Norris and Karli Pinnette of The Church of Jesus Christ of Latter-day Saints' JustServe organization and Jill's daughters; Dr. Lynette Freeman of Reign sanitary products; Kathy Jones, President, League of Women Voters of Alabama; and WIT Board Members Adeyela Bennett, Bradley Bennett, Khadidah Stone and Tonya White-Evans; WIT Young Leaders included Savannah Williams, Makayla McDonald and Jonilah Megie; and Breanna and Brooke's classmate and friend, Margaret Hornsby.
+Supporters at the ceremonial bill signing included The Honorable Brooke Reid, who serves on the Board of Directors of Women in Training, Inc.; Senator Minority Leader Sen. Bobby Singleton; Sen. Linda Coleman-Madison; State Rep. Laura Hall; State Rep. Rod Scott; Rep. Danny Garrett; Rep. Hollis' husband, Aaron Jefferson; Alabama Appleseed Policy Director and WIT Board Member Akiesha Anderson; Breanna and Brooke's loving supporter Melba Richardson, who is the retired Head of School at Saint James School; Sandra Whatley-Washington of Jack and Jill Associates of Montgomery; Jill Norris and Karli Pinnette of The Church of Jesus Christ of Latter-day Saints' JustServe organization and Jill's daughters; Dr. Lynette Freeman of Reign sanitary products; Kathy Jones, President, League of Women Voters of Alabama; and WIT Board Members Adeyela Bennett, Bradley Bennett, Khadidah Stone and Tonya White-Evans; WIT Young Leaders included Savannah Williams, Makayla McDonald and Jonilah Megie; and Breanna and Brooke's classmate and friend, Margaret Hornsby.

 Rep. Hollis first introduced a period poverty bill in 2020 after meeting with Women in Training, Inc. founders, Breanna and Brooke Bennett, who were 12 years old at the time.
 In 2020, the Alabama State Legislature never voted on the bill because the COVID-19 pandemic caused the session to close early.
 In 2021, Brooke Bennett, co-founder of Women in Training, Inc., testified in front of the House Ways and Means Education Committee to support HB 88.
 Brooke was concerned about whether she could touch the hearts of the mostly male legislators on the committee.
 Yet, the bill passed unanimously.
 HB 88 also passed unanimously in the full state House of Representatives.
 However, with only three days remaining in the session, the bill never reached the state Senate for a vote.